sailpoint-oss/golang-sdk/api_triggers_v1/docs/Models/CampaigngeneratedCampaign.md

 ### NewCampaigngeneratedCampaign

-`func NewCampaigngeneratedCampaign(id string, name string, description string, created time.Time, type_ string, campaignOwner CampaigngeneratedCampaignCampaignOwner, status string, ) *CampaigngeneratedCampaign`
+`func NewCampaigngeneratedCampaign(id string, name string, description string, created SailPointTime, type_ string, campaignOwner CampaigngeneratedCampaignCampaignOwner, status string, ) *CampaigngeneratedCampaign`

 NewCampaigngeneratedCampaign instantiates a new CampaigngeneratedCampaign object This constructor will assign default values to properties that have it defined,